daniel-234/frontend-nanodegree-arcade-game/README.md

 * I used some lines of code from this answer in Stackoverflow to avoid image flickering as the enemy sprites moved along the canvas
   [Image flickering in canvas](http://stackoverflow.com/questions/19619512/image-flickering-in-canvas)
 * Thanks to this answer on Stackoverflow I have been able to stop the game execution when a specific event occurs (in my case the player either win or lose) - [Can't stop requestAnimationFrame Javascript/HTML5 canvas](http://stackoverflow.com/questions/19449219/cant-stop-requestanimationframe-javascript-html5-canvas)
+* I used some of this code to get the coordinates of a mouse click on the canvas element - [Get the coordinates of a mouse click on Canvas in JavaScript](http://miloq.blogspot.it/2011/05/coordinates-mouse-click-canvas.html)